jackyzha0/jackyzha0.github.io/content/thoughts/academia.md

 ---

 The typical research project might last 4 years at the longest because that is the max duration of a PhD and post-doc.
 An average PhD candidate wants their own unique project; they don’t want to continue someone else’s project.
-So the academic world is a rapid succession of short-lived projects
+So the academic world is a rapid succession of short-lived projects[^1]

+[^1]: From [Stephen Fay](https://stephenfay.xyz/): "I don't really understand where this claim comes from.
+In physics there are many huge international collaborations spanning decades (e.g. large radio arrays in poles+south africa+Canada, LIGO + LISA, CERN, James Webb, building quantum computers is going to take large collaborations even if research goes underground).
+I can't really speak to other fields but it would be nice to have a bit more context to this claim."
+I've now clarified this critique to mostly target computer science/theoretical fields.
+I think any research field with sufficient barrier entry/requirements for access to infrastructure/hardware/physical resources does necessarily require pooling of resources on an institutional and often multi-year/decade long timespan

 ## Tunnel Vision
 [Source: Mimetic by *Brian Timar*](https://www.briantimar.com/notes/mimetic/mimetic/), see also [mimetic](thoughts/mimetic.md)